-By the end of the German 101-102 sequence, you, the student, will be able to:
+By the end of the German 1001-1002 sequence, you, the student, will, depending on your effort, be able to:

-1. Speak at the mid to high novice level using basic formulaic and memorized materials within the student's own experience.

-2. Recognize basic connected discourse that uses vocabulary and grammar within the student's own experience.

-3. Write discrete sentences as well as simple connected paragraphs using memorized vocabulary and grammar structures.

-4. Read cultural texts that employ familiar vocabulary and cognates as well as learned grammatical structures.

-5. Demonstrate comprehension of basic cultural mores and patterns of living of the target culture(s) studied.
+- 1. Speak at the mid to high novice level using basic formulaic and memorized materials within your own experience. - 2.
+Recognize basic connected discourse that uses vocabulary and grammar within your own experience. - 3.
+Write discrete sentences as well as simple connected paragraphs using memorized vocabulary and grammar structures. - 4.
+Read cultural texts that employ familiar vocabulary and cognates as well as learned grammatical structures. - 5.
+Demonstrate comprehension of basic cultural mores and patterns of living of the target culture(s) studied.